Exclusive: GM warns labor unrest making South Korea untenable

 The strikes and other industrial action have cost the company 17,000 vehicles in lost production, a number that will hit 20,000 by the end of the week, Steve Kiefer, president of GM’s international operations, told Reuters.

-That blow to production was on top of the 60,000 units lost earlier in the year during the coronavirus pandemic, making it likely GM Korea would not turn a profit this year unless it could recapture that output, he added.
+That blow to production was on top of the 60,000 units lost earlier in the year as the novel coronavirus spread, making it likely GM Korea would not turn a profit this year unless it could recapture that output, he added.

 “We’re basically being held hostage in the short term by lack of vehicle production,” Kiefer said in a telephone interview.
 “That’s having a very significant short-term financial impact.”

-The industrial actions would “basically make it impossible for us to allocate any further investments or ... new products to the country of Korea.
-It’s making the country non-competitive,” he said.
+The industrial action would “basically make it impossible for us to allocate any further investments or ... new products to the country of Korea.
+It’s making the country non-competitive”, he said.

 “It is going to have long-term effects if we can’t get this resolved in the coming weeks.”